Today's Message

 Weekly Holy Communion Church Services

-• Saturday Evening Service (SES) at 5pm in the Church Sanctuary.
+• Mid-Week Service (Thursday) at 11am in the Church Sanctuary.
+SES is longer in service.

 • Sunday at 8am in the Church Sanctuary.